peteroupc/peteroupc.github.io/randomgendoc.md

      |  floating-point numbers.
      |
      |  The operations given here are not guaranteed to be "constant-time"
-     |  (non-data-dependent and branchless) for all relevant inputs.
+     |  (non-data-dependent and branchless) for every relevant input.
      |
      |  Any copyright to this file is released to the Public Domain.
 In case this is not
      |  possible, this file is also licensed under Creative Commons Zero version 1.0.